OmarMuhammedAli/Encryption-Decryption/README.md

 1 - More algorithms to Encrypt/Decrypt will be added in the future.

-2 - I will decide on a suitable design pattern and reorganize the code accordingly
+2 - I will decide on a suitable design pattern and reorganize the code accordingly.